“Don't focus on having a great blog. Focus on producing a blog that's great for your readers.”

 - Relationships & Dating

 - Arts & Crafts

 - Frugal Living

-If you can start a blog in something within these areas, there's a high chance it'll have a mix of a wide audience and the opportunity to make money too.
+If you can start a blog within one of these blog types, there's a high chance it'll have a mix of a wide audience and the opportunity to make money too.